FraunhoferISST/DataspaceConnector/docs/pages/deployment/bootstrapping.md

 Each `jsonld`-file contains the JSON-LD representation of an IDS catalog.
 These representations will be loaded and registered at the connector.
 This includes all elements which are part of the catalog, except requested resources.
-The IDs used for the IDS catalog are used to prevent duplicates among multiple startups.
+The ids used for the IDS catalog are used to prevent duplicates among multiple startups.

 An example for a valid catalog which can be used for bootstrapping can be found below.